 It was in 2014 that I decided I needed a new hobby that I could enjoy during retirement.
 I was just over one year away from retiring and had always wanted to try RC model flying.
 Quadcopters, or multi-rotors if you prefer, were getting popular and I decided to build one.
 This write-up is not going to detail everything I did during the build.
 Newer models are avaiiable as are newer electronics.
 The market has exploded with quadcopters since I built mine.
 I'm just going to highlight a few things I did when making mine.

 I built mine pretty much from scratch.
 Most of the electronic parts and the frame came from RCtimer.com, an online Chinese retailer.
 They have good prices but shipping is typically around 2~3 weeks so if you want it fast, buy from a retailer in the U.S. or your local hobby shop.
 I continue to use RCtimer for electric motors, speed controllers, props, and servos.
-The RC transmitter and other radio components were purchased from a couple of U.S. companies.
-Getting warranty work from a U.S. retailer is usually much easier than shipping things back and forth to Asia.
+The RC transmitter and other radio components were purchased from a couple of retailers located in the U.S. Getting warranty work from a U.S. retailer is usually much easier than shipping things back and forth to Asia.
 You will pay more for the same product from a U.S. retailer but the service I've experience is second to none, in my opinion.

 The frame was big enough, at 450 mm, so I wasn't trying to squeeze everything into a tiny package.
 The frame was carbon fiber which allowed for a good amount of strength while keeping the weight down at the same time.
 The frame used a lower deck comprised of two pieces that sandwiched the legs.
 Attached to this lower deck was a larger mid-deck that provided space for battery back and camera mounting.
 The upper deck, which was attached to the mid-deck provides a platform for mounting the flight controller and all of its associated electronics.
 The decks are connected using screws and thread locking adhesive or Nyloc nuts.
 This keeps the vibrations from loosening the screws and causing an in-air failure of the quadcopter's frame.